vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 ## Subnet and CIDR Examples

-The deployment described in this document makes use of the following CIDR.
+For the purpose of demonstration, this document makes use of the following Subnet CIDR for TKO deployment:

 |**Network Type**|**Port Group Name**|**Gateway CIDR**|**DHCP Pool**|**NSX ALB IP Pool**|
 | --- | --- | --- | --- | --- |